fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 	cd "$(ARTIFACTS_DIR)"; zip -rq ../layer.zip python
 ```

-Running `make build` will build the package, `make build_layer` will assemble the layer `python` directory and `make package_layer` will turn the `python` directory into a zip archive.
+Running `make build` will build the package, running `make build_layer` will populate the layer `python` directory, and running `make package_layer` will turn the `python` directory into a zip archive.
 The `ARTIFACTS_DIR` defaults to "build" if not set, so the default behavior of the make targets will be like in the manual commands described earlier.
-The single command to create the layer zip file is `make package_layer` (this target will run `build` and `build_layer` targets as its prerequisites/dependencies).
+The single command to package the layer as a zip file is `make package_layer` (this target will run `build` and `build_layer` targets as its prerequisites/dependencies).

 ## Getting pytest to work

 With the `shared` package installed in the local Python environment, `pytest` mostly works with this repository structure.
-This is because `pytest` uses its own module discovery logic that's more flexible regarding directory layout compared to Python's internal one.
+This is because `pytest` uses its own module discovery logic that's more permissive regarding directory layout compared to the Python default.

-The tests will always work when `pytest` is invoked as follows from the root of the project:
+The tests should always work when `pytest` is invoked as follows from the root of the project:

 ```shellsession
 ❯ python -m pytest
 ```

-The handler tests (`tests/unit/functions_add_test.py` and `tests/unit/functions_multiply_test.py`) will fail, however, when invoking `pytest` directly (i.e. not as a Python module with `python -m`) with the following error:
+The handler tests (`tests/unit/functions_add_test.py` and `tests/unit/functions_multiply_test.py`) will fail, however, with the following error when invoking `pytest` directly (i.e. not as a Python module with `python -m`) from the root of the project:

 ```shellsession
 ❯ pytest